 For cell cultures, wet ice is the preferred method ("Collection and Transport of Specimens" W.A.
 Clyde Jr. and W.M.
 McCormack in "Methods in Mycoplasmology" Volume 1, C3, p.
 103, Academic Press) which avoids the effects of variable ambient temperatures on the viability of mycoplasmas. .

 For Regulatory Testing, where mycoplasma testing is one of a range of tests applied to any given lot, a storage temperature of -

 Containers will be delivered by courier with an Advice Note on the use of the contents and a specimen card.
-See packing instructions).
+(See packing instructions).
 Please advise if a box is required for the following Tuesday, by Thursday in any week.

 On the day of collection, cell cultures should ideally be in the exponential phase of growth and preferably in 25 cm² flasks.
 There is space in the container for several vessels of this size.
 We ideally require 3mL sample minimum for the cell screen test and 20mL sample minimum for the cell culture test.
 The collection day for Cell Screen and Cell Culture tests is Tuesday.